Java Creator James Gosling Joins Amazon Web Services

 Re: (Score:2)

+Well, Java doesn't have unions at all.
+Gosling explicitly excluded them from the language.

-5 minute provisioning times YEEHA (Score:2)
+5 minute provisioning times YEEHA (Score:3)

 with.lots.of.different.methods.to.chose.and.remember.from.tobe() implements java